Issamricin/dmc-view/docs/source/contents/10_introduction.rst

 Introduction
 ============

-| This is **DMC View**, a *Python Package* desinged to ...
+| This is **DMC View**, a *Python Package* Desktop application to view the data from dmc device

-| Goal of this project is to TODO Document
+| Goal of this project is to allow device manufacturer to plug the device from a serial port and
+  view the Digital Magnetic Data.
+Each device manufacturer has its own unique serial port Id; so there is no need to configure.
+It is just plug and play approach with different internal adapter
-| Additionally, TODO Document
+|

-| This documentation aims to help people understand what are the package's features and to demonstrate
-| how to leverage them for their use cases.
-| It also presents the overall package design.